Wondering if multiple bank accounts for budgeting might help your family?

 The old model of just a checking and savings doesn’t really work if you really want to get ahead financially.

-We also looked the best ways of managing multiple bank accounts so it just flows naturally in your household’s budgeting process.
+We also looked at the best ways of managing multiple bank accounts so it just flows naturally in your household’s budgeting process.

 Are you struggling financially?
 How can I help?